New liability management framework

 Before we could implement the new government policy, changes were required to several rules and AER directives.
 In 2020, we announced updates to the Oil and Gas Conservation Rules and Pipeline Rules.
 We then published an updated Directive 067: Eligibility Requirements for Acquiring and Holding Energy Licences and Approvals, which also included a public comment period, in 2021.

 We updated the Oil and Gas Conservation Rules and Pipeline Rules again in 2021, which enabled the new directive to be implemented.
 The creation of Directive 088 included a public comment period, and the extensive feedback we received through that process led to the creation of Manual 023 to help address that input.

 You will see more proposed regulatory changes and information from the AER over the course of the next year, including opportunities to provide input, as we work to refine our liability programs.

 This section will be updated as we build and implement the new programs and post new information.
 As we work through these changes, opportunities for public feedback will be posted below.
 We will also be meeting with industry to outline the new programs and help stakeholders to understand how the changes will impact them.

 |Early 2021||New liability management framework presentation||This presentation, also shown above, outlines the new framework and provides early information on the licensee capability assessment.|

-|January 13 - February 14, 2021||Public comment period for Directive 067 changes||Changes to Directive 067: Eligibility Requirements for Acquiring and Holding Energy Licences and Approvals will allow us to collect additional information to be used in our licensee capability assessment.|
+|January 13 - February 14, 2021||Public comment period for Directive 067 changes||Proposed changes to Directive 067: Eligibility Requirements for Acquiring and Holding Energy Licences and Approvals|

 |April 7, 2021||New edition of Directive 067 released||Bulletin 2021-11 announces the new edition of Directive 067.|